Should You Move Your Blog to Substack? It Depends What You Want — Followers or Buyers

 From there, the path usually looks like this:

-What this creates is a list of buyers, not just subscribers.
+What this creates is an email list of buyers, not just subscribers.

 People join your world through a purchase.
 They already understand your perspective and have experienced how you work.
 Many of them naturally continue on to buy your larger or signature offer without needing to be persuaded or convinced.